 Some of these exam can be taken locally at Binghamton and Vestal.
 Binghamton University is an examination center for Exam MLC.
 There is also an exam center near campus that is not affiliated to the university which administers Exam P/1 and Exam FM/2.
 The university itself has nothing to do with the design of the exam questions; it is merely an agent of SOA / CAS, administering the exams for the convenience of the Binghamton students.
 Please contact the actuarial societies and BeAnActuary.org for information about registering for an exam.

-The graph below illustrates the relation between actuarial major-related courses and the actuarial exams.
-According to the graph, the fastest way for a student to pass four exams in college is to
+The fastest way for a student to pass four to five exams in college is to

 If everything goes as planned, the student can pass two exams before his/her junior year.
 Then in the fifth semester (Fall of the junior year), he/she can have a better chance to be hired as a summer intern.
 Permanent position offers are often derived from summer internships.

-Here we focus on the first few exams: Exams P/1, FM/2, MLC and MFE, which most undergraduate students take.
-Due to the relatively low demand among undergraduate students for exams beyond those listed above, there is limited resource on campus available.
+Here we focus on the first few exams.
+Due to the relatively low demand among undergraduate students for exams beyond these, there is limited resource on campus available.
 Interested students will have to reply on their own to study the materials for those exams.

 Note that a student can take Exam FM/2 while or before he/she takes Exam P/1.
 The knowledge to Exam P/1 is not required for Exam FM/2.
 In any case, a student can take these two exams in any order, but he/she is recommended to finish both by the start of the junior year.

-The courses offered by the Department of Mathematical Sciences help students to prepare at least four actuarial exams as follows.
+The courses offered by the Department of Mathematical Sciences help students to prepare at least five actuarial exams as follows.

 This exam is jointly administered by the Society of Actuaries and the Casualty Actuarial Society.
 The Society of Actuaries calls this exam “Exam P, Probability”.
 The Casualty Actuarial Society calls this exam “Exam 1, Probability”.

 Students interested in specializing in actuarial science should prepare for Exam P/1, as soon as possible.
-To pass Exam P/1, students should first take the Calculus sequence (221-222-323) and then Math 447, Introduction to Probability and Statistics (I).
+To pass Exam P/1, students should first take the Calculus sequence and then Math 447, Probability Theory.
 Students who do well in Math 447 usually can pass Exam P after completing several practice exams.
-In the case that the student needs additional help, he/she could take Math 449, Problem Solving in Actuarial Sciences, offered every spring, which is a course specially designed for the preparation for Exam P/1.
+In the case that the student needs additional help, he/she could take Math 449, offered every spring, which is a course specially designed for the preparation for Exam P/1.

 Do not interpret Math 447 as a prep course for Exam P/1.
 It contains all the necessary skills to pass Exam P/1 but the course itself serves a boarder and more general purpose.
 Under no circumstance can a student be waived on the major requirement for Math 447 due to a passing grade in Exam P/1.
 Under no circumstance can a student skip taking Math 447 due to a passing grade in Exam P/1.
 In other words, the major requirement on 447 is neither waivable nor substitutable.